-Comparing the proposed FY24 budget (\$82.8 million) to the adopted FY23 budget (\$84 million), the budget is decreasing by 1% (\$1.2 million).
+Proposed expenditures total \$82.8 million, reflecting a net total budget decrease of 1% as compared to the FY23 adopted budget.
 The primary decrease is in Fund 50 Debt Service due to having paid off two debt service obligations in FY23.
-This decrease is partially offset by an increase in the General Fund 40 Capital budget of \$3.4 million compared to the FY23 adopted budget.
-This increase is primarily driven by repair work needed to mitigate the unprecedented storm damage sustained in late 2022 and early 2023.
+The General Fund 40 Capital budget, however, is increasing by \$3.4 million compared to the FY23 adopted budget.
+The General Fund increase is primarily driven by repair work needed to mitigate the unprecedented storm damage sustained in late 2022 and early 2023.
+Capital expenditures account for 28% of the budget with salaries and benefits making up 39%, annual debt service at 17%, services and supplies at 16%, and Hawthorns Fund expenditures at less than one percent.